Reviews You Can Rely On

 Most other mounts alone provide no weather protection, so their protection performance will depend on the user's phone case.
 We recommend a waterproof, shock-proof case in these mounts if weather protection is a concern.
 The Nite Ize Wraptor mount can fit a wider variety of phones than the other universal mounts.

-To use the semi-permanent mounts, such as the Rokform Sport, the Rokform Pro, and the Quad Lock, you need either a specific case or a universal adaptor to twist-lock onto the mounts.
+To use semi-permanent mounts like the Rokform Sport, Rokform Pro, and Quad Lock, you need either a specific case or a universal adaptor to twist-lock onto the mounts.
 We recommend buying the universal adaptor for these mounts and putting it on a weatherproof case for your phone.

 Conclusion

 Bike phone mounts are useful if you want to track your ride, listen to music, use navigation, or have your phone readily accessible for photos or phone calls.
 If you have the money and ride your bike often, the locking-style mounts are the way to go.
-However, they take some fidgeting and require changing every time you switch bikes.
+However, they take some fidgeting and need to be changed every time you switch bikes.
 The universal bar mounts are more than adequate for many people's needs.
 They are inexpensive, fast to install, lightweight, and low profile.
-If you store things on your bike, the bike bags can be handy but don't count on great touchscreen functionality.
-Whatever your needs, this comprehensive review will help make your decision that much easier so that you can get out on the road or trail.
+If you store things on your bike, the bike bags can be handy, but don't count on great touchscreen functionality.
+Whatever your needs, this comprehensive review will make your decision easier so you can get out on the road or trail.

 Between the top-rated bikes and bike accessories, we've tested hundreds of products.
 If you're seeking a specific type of bike or component, chances are, we have opinions — and those opinions are based on thousands of hours of riding and real-world usage.
 From bike computers to bike helmets and even top-ranked electric bikes, our reviews can help you uncover the best product for your needs.